gauthammk/TJCTF-2020-Writeup/README.md

 ### Circles (Crypto) - 10

-The hint leads us to a this website : https://www.fonts.com Searching for circular fonts gives us the required typeface and we can convert the given string to plaintext.
+The hint leads us to this website : https://www.fonts.com Searching for circular fonts gives us the required typeface and we can convert the given string to plaintext.

 Flag : `tjctf{B3auT1ful_f0Nt}`